lbussy/keg-cop/docs/api/index.md

 - **Valid Methods:** {file}`PUT`
 - **Data:** Ignored
 - **Response:** {file}`200 Ok`
-- **Description:** This endpoint will initiate a controller upgrade attempt using the firmware avaialble at the author's website.
-Both firmware and filesystem updates will be attempted.
+- **Description:** This endpoint will initiate a controller upgrade attempt using the firmware available at the author's website.
+The controller will attempt to update both firmware and the filesystem.
 The controller will restart several times during this process.
 - **Error Message:** Any method other than {file}`PUT` will result in a {file}`405 Method Not Allowed` error.

 #### Clear Update State